Find employers and organisations that promote an inclusive and diverse workforce

 Support organisations and networks

-- The University of Portsmouth Students’ Union has dedicated BAME Ambassadors who work on a number of issues within the University, including addressing the attainment gap.
+- The University of Portsmouth Students’ Union has dedicated PGM Ambassadors who work on a number of issues within the University, including addressing the attainment gap.
 The Union provides events, activities and campaigns throughout the year to promote equality and diversity within the university.

 - BYP Network is the largest network of black professionals in the UK with over 50,000 members.
 Founded in London in 2016, they connect black professionals to each other for upskilling, networking purposes and job opportunities.